The Teachers’ Union of Ireland

 Affiliations

-The TUI is affiliated to the Irish Congress of Trade Unions (ICTU), the European Trade Union Committee for Education (ETUCE) and Education International (EI).
+The TUI is affiliated to the Irish Congress of Trade Unions (ICTU), the European Trade Union Committee for Education (ETUCE) and Education International (El).

 If you work in an ETB: